usu-cidi/qa-update/README.md

 * When finished adding the new board, select `Fill in new board` when updating the board using the tool.

 ## Change Log

+### 1.1.1
+* More responsive retrieval of Ally link
+* Support for adding support for a new term
+* More intuitive flow
+* Support for running multiple updates at once
+* Improved bug reports
+* Better conformation to software development best practices

 ### 1.1.0
 * Added support for larger terms like Fall & Spring